VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 0x08048397 : xchg eax, esi ; add al, 8 ; cmp eax, 6 ; ja 0x80483aa ; ret
 ```
 We are gonna choose "0x080484f7" to do our work.
-Remember "strcpy" function takes two arguments so we need a pop pop ret instruction.

 We also need the "/bin/sh" characters in bytes of course in order to craft our string.
 ROPgadget again to the rescue